 At INAF a meeting took place to discuss the Authorisation&Authentication (A&A) and Workflow developments implemented by Task 3.4.2 in relation to the development/upgrade of IVOA standards covered in Task 4.3.
 This was a meeting integrating WP3 (OBELICS) and WP4 (DADI) work with expert IVOA guests from outside Europe.

-INAF people worried if the costs for this meeting would be eligible.
+The INAF partner was concerned about the eligibility of the costs for this meeting.
 The coordinator saw no problem and the PO confirmed this by email.

 WP5 – CLEOPATRA